 Leadership Worth Following developed the DRiV, led by Chris Coultas, PhD, and Myranda Grahek, PhD.

 This theory inspired the DRiV’s approach of measuring drivers by assessing what people believe they should do, what they want to do, and what they actually do within a given context.
-This “should-want-do” methodology served as the foundation for building the DRiV.
-From there, various theories of motives, values, and personality served as inspiration for the DRiV, including: Schwartz Value Theory; McClelland’s Theory of Motivational Needs; Goal Orientation Theory; Implicit Person and Leadership Theories; and Moral Identity Theory.
+This “should-want-do” methodology served as the foundation for building the DRiV and helps discover The Why Behind the What.

 This in-depth development process resulted in a 170-item, 6-factor model (Impact, Insight, Connection, Harmony, Productivity, and Meaning) with a total of 28 drivers.
-Latent Profile and Cluster analysis of thousands of DRiV administrations identified 12 common DRiV Profiles, where DRiV factors occurred in predictable patterns with meaningful group-level psychological characteristics.
+As a quasi-ipsative assessment, the DRiV scores are adjusted to general-population norms to provide 2x-3x the predictive effectiveness of standard assessments.
+Latent profile and Cluster analysis of thousands of DRiV administrations identified 12 common DRiV Profiles, where DRiV factors occurred in predictable patterns with meaningful group-level psychological characteristics.

 Extensive validation research on the DRiV has shown links to important outcomes such as: leadership performance, teamwork behaviors, ethical decision-making, critical thinking ability, leadership emergence, career paths, and career success.